AviatrixSystems/avxlabs-docs/ace_pro/docs/lab2.md

 For sake of semplicity, in this lab, the Transits will NOT be deployed in pairs.
 As a best practice, Aviatrix recommends always to deploy two Transits to ensure High Availability.
 ```

-The CoPilot *dashboard* should look something like this:
+The CoPilot *Dashboard* should look something like this:

 ```{figure} images/lab2-dashboard.png
 ---